-Application materials are received from August 1 through December 1 for the incoming class of the next summer.
-Our program enrollment is limited.
-Applications are evaluated once they are verified and deemed “complete and qualified” for review by meeting minimum requirements/ criteria.
-Due to the competitive nature of our admissions process, a qualified applicant is not guaranteed an invitation to join our program.
+Application materials are accepted August 1–December 1 for the class entering the program the following summer.
+Applications are evaluated once they are verified and deemed “complete and qualified” for review by meeting minimum requirements and criteria.
+The admission process is very competitive, and therefore qualified applicants may not be invited to join KU's OT program.

-The application process for KU's Master of Occupational Therapy program is fully online.
-Like many entry-level programs across the country, KU uses the Occupational Therapy Centralized Application Service (OTCAS) as the primary online tool in the admissions process.
-The OTCAS admissions tool offers benefits to applicants, schools and the occupational therapy profession.
-In addition, we will be working with the Office of the Registrar to receive supplemental application materials electronically through CollegeNet.
-The KU Department of Occupational Therapy Education will no longer accept hard copies of application materials.
+The application process is fully online and requires two separate steps.
+Like many entry-level programs across the country, KU uses the Occupational Therapy Centralized Application Service (OTCAS) as the first step.
+In the second step, supplemental materials are submitted to the Office of the Registrar at KU Medical Center through CollegeNet.
+The department no longer accepts hard copies of application materials.

 Begin the application process by going to the OTCAS website at www.otcas.org.
 The OTCAS will require payment of a fee with the total amount due dependent on the total number of schools selected for application.
 The following items will be submitted electronically to OTCAS.

-Personal Statement – Applicants will share the admissions committee why they’ve chosen OT as a career and how a degree in OT will support their personal and professional goals.
-You are encouraged to tell us how your personal, professional and educational background/experience has prepared you for this career decision and a future in occupational therapy.
+Personal Statement – Applicants share why he or she has chosen occupational therapy as a career and how a degree in OT will support his/her personal and professional goals.
+Students are encouraged to explain how personal, professional and educational background/experience has prepared them for this career decision and a future in occupational therapy.
 This is your opportunity to present yourself to the selection committee!

 Letters of Recommendation – Three letters of recommendation must be obtained from a profession, advisor, supervisor, pastor, coach or other adult contact that can attest to the applicant’s potential success in the MOT program and future contributions to the occupational therapy profession.
 At least one recommendation must be an academic reference.

-Once all OTCAS materials have been received and verified, you will receive email correspondence from the University of Kansas Medical Center’s Office of the Registrar inviting you to begin the final steps of the application process through CollegeNet.
-Supplemental application materials will be submitted through the CollegeNet link provided in the Registrar’s email to you.
+Once all OTCAS materials have been received and verified, applicants will receive email correspondence from the Office of the Registrar and instructions to begin the final step of the application.
+Supplemental application materials will be submitted through the CollegeNet link provided in the Registrar’s email.
 Please prepare to submit the following:

 KU School of Health Professions Undergraduate Application for Admission – This application form and the $60 application fee will be submitted online through CollegeNet.